Table of contents

 Is high blood pressure genetic?

 High blood pressure runs in families.
 For example, if the parents already suffer from high blood pressure, there is a higher genetic risk of being affected by the disorder themselves.
-The disorder is most likely a combination of many genetic variants.
+The condition is most likely a combination of many genetic variants.

 More than 100 genetic variations have been associated with primary hypertension.
 While these variations have been found more commonly in people with essential hypertension than in unaffected individuals, none are common causes of the condition.